 You might be able to find there better deals than from regular car rental companies.

 Now that you know the basics of moving to Canada from Ireland, it’s time to start planning your trip!

 Remember, the key to a successful relocation is being prepared.

 Do your research, make a list of things to do and take it one step at a time.
-Good luck and if you have any questions feel free to reach out in the comment section.
+Good luck and if you have any questions feel free to reach out.

 Most Irish in Canada live in Ontario, British Columbia, Alberta and Quebec.
 You’ll find most people with Irish ancestry, especially on Prince Edward Island (27.6%).